/ Grand Blanc charter Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury leads to a permanent disability, you may be able to receive further compensation under Michigan law.
-These entitlements are intended to compensate for the permanent consequences of your injury on your ability to work.
+If your occupational accident causes a lasting condition, you may be entitled to further compensation under Michigan law.
+These benefits are intended to compensate for the permanent consequences of your injury on your future employment potential.

 Types of permanent disability benefits: